brite-code/brite/docs/spec/src/declarations/classes.md

 The optional {GenericParameters} specify some parameters at the type level.
 These generic types and their bounds can specialize the class so the programmer can build data structures which abstract over a category of types instead of a single type.

 The optional {FunctionParameters} specify some parameters at the value level which are required to create a class object.
-All of the identifiers bound in the {FunctionParameters} become properties on the class, accessible through the `this` variable in methods.
+All of the identifiers bound in the {FunctionParameters} become fields on the class, accessible through the `this` variable in methods.
 These class parameters may be matched against in a pattern.

+Mutable bindings in {FunctionParameters} become mutable fields of the class.
+They can be changed over the class’s lifetime.

 The optional {ClassExtends} clause declares a superclass for this class.
 The programmer may only extend a type if it is: